tomaash/entheogen/README.md

 ### Using Sublime Package Control

-Enthegen has not been accepted into package control yet.

-~~If you are using [Sublime Package Control](http://wbond.net/sublime_packages/package_control), you can easily install Entheogen Color Scheme via the `Package Control: Install Package` menu item.
-The Entheogen color scheme is listed as `Entheogen Color Scheme` in the packages list.~~
+If you are using [Sublime Package Control](http://wbond.net/sublime_packages/package_control), you can easily install Entheogen Color Scheme via the `Package Control: Install Package` menu item.
+The Entheogen color scheme is listed as `Entheogen Color Scheme` in the packages list.

 ### Using Git